rishichawda/rishikc.com/src/content/blog/architecting-react-applications/index.md

 <br />

-## And what about our pages and their components??
+## And what about our pages and all the react components??

 So, here comes the interesting part.
 Atleast I think so.
 This is something that has been derived from a few other solutions on architecting react applications as well as other web applications along with some of my own practical experience.
 And by far, I'm pretty satisfied with it! 🤓